How to Prevent Data Leaks with Application Security Testing Strategy?

 Pitfalls to Avoid

 In the process of fortifying an application with software security testing, there are some pitfalls that organizations need to avoid.
-Otherwise, they might fall in so deep that it will be practically impossible to come out of them.
+Otherwise, they might fall so deep that it will be impossible to come out of them.

 Building the Strategy

-- Scrutinize the process: In order to formulate a plan for the future, it is only smart to take a step back and go over the existing processes.
-If those processes are faulty or inefficient, the chances of the plan to fail increase significantly.
-Review the development cycle to identify the gaps and weak links, which might attract a potential threat.
+- Scrutinize the process:It is only smart to take a step back and review the existing methods to formulate a plan for the future.
+If those processes are faulty or inefficient, the project’s chances to fail increase significantly.
+Review the development cycle to identify the gaps and weak links that might attract a potential threat.

-- Model a threat diagram: By analyzing the process, put down a high-level diagram or a blueprint to concentrate on how data flows through the application.
-Such threat model offers a panoramic overview, which makes it easy to pinpoint the defective locations in the process.
+- Model a threat diagram:By analyzing the process, create a high-level diagram or a blueprint to concentrate on how data flows through the application.
+Such a threat model offers a panoramic overview, which makes it easy to pinpoint the defective locations in the process.

-- Automate wherever possible: Automating the iterative steps frees individuals from mundane tasks and improves efficiency.
-Automated tools can pick up what human eye might miss.
-With the help of automated scanning tools, it becomes possible to examine the source code and initiate counter actions to mitigate the vulnerabilities before deployment.
+- Automate wherever possible:Automating the iterative steps frees individuals from mundane tasks and improves efficiency.
+Automated tools can pick up what the human eye might miss—with the help of automated scanning tools, examining the source code and initiating counter actions to mitigate the vulnerabilities before deployment becomes possible.

-- Do not underestimate manual testing: Manual testers bring to the table what automated tools cannot – creativity.
+- Do not underestimate manual testing:Manual testers bring to the table what automated tools cannot – creativity.
 Scanning tools often miss several authentication and authorization-related bugs, making the tools incapable of protecting the application from vulnerabilities on their own.
-Organizations should leverage on the expertise of human intelligence and strengthen their processes with hacker-powered security.
+Organizations should leverage the expertise of human intelligence and strengthen their processes with hacker-powered security.

-- Prioritize vulnerability management: The most common vulnerabilities that applications face come from injections, cross-site scripting, IoT devices, APIs, and Content Management Systems such as WordPress.
-Vulnerability management is critical in analyzing and prioritizing those vulnerabilities and deploy relevant measures accordingly.
-It provides the scope to determine the extent of damage those vulnerabilities might cause as well as estimate the cost of fixing them.
-An effective vulnerability management process makes it certain that the vulnerabilities are provided with the required resources so that they can be fixed in time.
+- Prioritize vulnerability management:The most common vulnerabilities that applications face come from injections, cross-site scripting, IoT devices, APIs, and Content Management Systems such as WordPress.
+Vulnerability management is critical in analyzing and prioritizing those vulnerabilities and deploying relevant measures accordingly.
+It provides the scope to determine the extent of damage those vulnerabilities might cause and estimate the cost of fixing them.
+An effective vulnerability management process ensures that the vulnerabilities are provided with the required resources to be set in time.

-- Establish metrics: Developing metrics is essential to measure the effectiveness of the established processes in dealing with vulnerabilities.
-Assessing these metrics lets organizations know the key areas where they need to improve to further toughen their risk management prowess.
+- Establish metrics:Developing metrics is essential to measure the effectiveness of the established processes in dealing with vulnerabilities.
+Assessing these metrics lets organizations know the key areas to improve to toughen their risk management prowess further.

 Final Thoughts

-Cigniti possesses rich expertise in Security Testing of enterprise applications, catering to diversified business needs and serving clients across different industry verticals and organization sizes.
+Cigniti possesses rich expertise in Security Testing of enterprise applications, catering to diversified business needs, and serving clients across different industry verticals and organization sizes.
 Our Web application security testing uncovers vulnerabilities in applications and ensures the application risks are minimized.

-Connect with us to leverage a dedicated Security Testing Center of Excellence (TCoE) that has developed methodologies, processes, templates, checklists, and guidelines for web applications, software products, networks, and cloud.
+Connect with us to leverage a dedicated Security Testing Center of Excellence (TCoE) that has developed methodologies, processes, templates, checklists, and guidelines for web applications, software products, networks, and the cloud.

 Leave a Reply